 Only for the select few upon whom good fortune has decided to shine a favorable light.
 You can probably name 300 actors.
 We'll bet that today 250 of them are currently unemployed.
 Is fame worth the very high price in a likely low quality/unstable financial life that you'll pay for it?
 Is fame good?
 Is fame something you feel you need?
 Why do you need it?
 Is that "happiness" to you?

 You may experience some fame to a lesser extent among your peers, whose respect and admiration may make you feel very good inside.
 But you'd have that same fame if you were a really well respected cardiologist too.
 And then you'd actually be doing something of real value for the world.
-Ok quick: What's the Krebs Cycle all about?
-Eih, ok, never mind.
+Okay quick: What's the Krebs Cycle all about?
+Eih, okay, never mind.